What Is the Average Settlement for Pain and Suffering in Colorado?

 Submit the short form below to schedule a consultation.

 To get a better idea about average pain and suffering settlements, it helps to define this concept.

 Accident victims have the right to pursue economic and non-economic damages from the party (or parties) who were responsible for their injuries.
 Economic damages include the cost of your medical treatment, the amount of income you lost, the value of any personal property losses, etc. These losses are easily quantifiable.

-Pain and suffering are considered under the law to be non-economic damages that result after an accident and may include:
+Pain and suffering is considered under the law to be non-economic damages that result from an accident.